by a U.S. Army Special Forces veteran

 We do this because we love it.
 We genuinely care for our brothers in arms, to the point that all it takes is a request for the seemingly impossible to make things happen.

-Do you want to do it because of movies?
-Do you want to be a bad ass?
+Do you want to do it because of the movies?
+Do you want to be a badass?
 Do you want to just break shit?
-Are you tying your entire self worth to the endeavor?
+Are you tying your entire self-worth to the endeavor?
 If so, you are wrong.

-This article first appeared in The Havok Journal on 12FEB15.
+This first appeared in The Havok Journal on February 12, 2015.